Mohamedmoataz-s/PnR-flow-for-MIPS-16-/README.md

 The documented methodology and results provide valuable insights for future physical design projects, highlighting the importance of systematic exploration and data-driven optimization in achieving production-quality chip designs.

 ---

-## 📧 Contact & Contribution

-For questions, suggestions, or collaboration opportunities, please open an issue or submit a pull request.

-**Project Status**: ✅ Complete - Ready for tape-out

-**Last Updated**: August 28, 2025

 ---

 *This project demonstrates industry-standard physical design practices and serves as a learning resource for the VLSI design community.*